Nazanin-hub/kickstarter-analysis/README.md

   2. The maximum number of successful projects occurred in May.

-  3. The number of successful projects during the spring and summer seasons are more than other seasons.
+  3. The number of successful projects during the spring and summer seasons is more than other seasons.

 - What can you conclude about the Outcomes based on Goals?